Voce d’Amore (Voice of Love)

 Act 1: Il ritorno festivo (The Festive Return)

-• A celebration is held at the Ferragni villa.
+• A grand celebration is held at the Ferragni villa.
 Pietro’s return evokes nostalgia and quiet reverence among family and friends.

 • Margherita Ferragni, Pietro’s daughter, is introduced in Vienna as a soulful and gifted soprano, renowned for her emotionally stirring performances and quiet strength.